shivaramv357/Autonomous-Vehicle-Path-Following-Control/README.md

 ## Project Overview

 This project presents the implementation of a path-following controller for an autonomous vehicle using MATLAB/Simulink.
-A Stanley controller was implemented for lateral control, while a PI controller was used for longitudinal speed control.
+A Stanley controller was implemented for lateral path tracking, while a PI controller was implemented for longitudinal speed control.
 The controller was integrated into a provided vehicle simulation framework based on a 3DOF bicycle vehicle model and evaluated through trajectory tracking simulations.

 ---